Cracking the Team Code: Buffini & Company Unlocks What it Takes to Build & Lead a Real Estate Team in 2022

 - Certified and highly trained in coaching team leaders

-- Dedicated and employed by a company that offers team coaching
+- Dedicated and employed by a company that offers leadership coaching

 - Offers specifically designed methods and practices for strengthening leaders and building stronger teams